 Black Panther 2 Crew: Who is behind it?

-Well, Kevin Feige has been so taken by the success of the movie that he has officially stated that ‘Black Panther’ couldn’t return without Ryan Coogler, and the multiple award winning director has obliged.
-Even when the film may not be officially announced yet, we already know that Coogler is on board, even before Chadwick Boseman.
+Well, Kevin Feige has been so taken by the success of the movie that he officially stated that ‘Black Panther’ couldn’t return without Ryan Coogler, and the multiple award winning director has obliged.
+Even when the film was not officially announced, we already knew that Coogler was on board, even before Chadwick Boseman was.
 Talk about trust in the director for delivering, which is something that I believe is a two way road really; something that DC could learn from.

 Coogler would also be writing the film, and would reportedly begin development of the story later this year.
 No other official announcements regarding the crew of the sequel to the monster hit have been made, but Marvel pretty well knows that ‘Black Panther’ had a formula that needs to be repeated for success without obviousness, and the best way to do that is to bring back as much as the crew from the last film as possible, right from the production design and costume design, to the musical score of the film, and even the cinematography.
 We will, however, update this section as soon as we have any official word on who has been hired for ‘Black Panther 2’.

 Black Panther 2 Release Date: When will it premiere?

 Disney has very systematically stated all Marvel movies to be scheduled for every year in the first weekend of May and November, precisely one month before each half of the year ends.
 Strategically, that is just good planning, since all the new movies coming into Phase IV would have virtually no build-up, and the anticipation would only be from whatever is presented in trailers and promos, since a major story arc has already been wrapped up with ‘Endgame’.
 In keeping with that, ‘Black Panther’ sequel release date was confirmed at the D23 expo to be May 6, 2022, which means that it could effectively a part of Phase V, or one of the closing films of Phase IV.